China

 Which plastics can be recycled?

 The number on the plastic is a plastic resin code that quickly shows which plastic the product belongs to.
-The numbers range from 1 to 7, where 7 means “other”. (usually found at the bottom)
+The numbers range from 1 to 7, where 7 means “other”. (usually located at the bottom)

 The most common recycled plastics are: